 Everyone really enjoyed the chocolaty sweet crunchy popcorn with a hint of warmth from the chilli.
 I hope you enjoy this recipe too!

-75ml (5 tablespoons) full fat coconut milk (I use this brand)
+75ml (5 tablespoons) full fat coconut milk or cream (I use this brand)

 112g (4.0 ounces or ¾ cup plus 2 tablespoons) coconut sugar (I use this brand)

-2 tablespoons (30ml) raw cacao powder (I use this brand)
+15g (0.5 ounces or 3 tablespoons) raw cacao powder, sifted (I use this brand)

 1 tablespoon (15ml) pure maple syrup

 ⅛-¼ teaspoon (0.625ml-1.25ml) chilli powder, or to taste

 Preheat the oven to 110C and line two trays with baking paper/parchment.

 In a small saucepan add the coconut milk, coconut sugar, cacao powder, coconut oil, maple syrup, salt and chilli powder.
 Bring to the boil and then simmer over a medium low heat for about 3 minutes, stirring continuously.
 Remove from heat and stir through the vanilla and bicarbonate of soda, be aware when the bicarb is added, it will bubble up a bit.
 Set aside.